jeremykendall/php-domain-parser/README.md

 `pdp-domain-parser` has:

 - a [PHPUnit](https://phpunit.de) test suite
-- a coding style compliance test suite using [PHP CS Fixer](http://cs.sensiolabs.org/).
+- a code analysis compliance test suite using [PHPStan](https://phpstan.org).
-- a code analysis compliance test suite using [PHPStan](https://github.com/phpstan/phpstan).
+- a code analysis compliance test suite using [Psalm](https://psalm.dev).
+- a coding style compliance test suite using [PHP CS Fixer](https://cs.symfony.com).

 To run the tests, run the following command from the project folder.